rwblokzijl/Msc-thesis-EuroToken/thesis.md

-When designing a modern digital payment system with the ability to transfer funds off-line, Peer-to-Peer systems and Distributed Ledger Technologies (DLTs) are an worthwhile case study.
+When designing a modern digital payment system with the ability to transfer funds off-line, Peer-to-Peer systems and Distributed Ledger Technologies (DLTs) are a worthwhile case study.
 Since Bitcoin in 2008, various crypto-currencies have iterated on the idea of a fully decentralized currency.
 After 12 years of development a number of trade-offs are becoming visible that show the limitations of this type of system.